How much do glasses cost?

-Eyewear prescription in hand, you're ready for the fun (or not so fun) part: buying killer lenses and frames.
-How do you find reasonably priced (read, cheapish) eyeglasses that you love without skimping on style and quality?
+Eyewear prescription in hand, you're ready for the fun part: buying the perfect lenses and frames.
+How do you find reasonably priced eyeglasses that you love without skimping on style and quality?

-A good place to start is the average cost of prescription glasses.
-Alas, that price gets you only so far.
+A good place to start is the average cost of prescription glasses in the United States:

 Lenses are another matter.
 Specialty lenses, protective coatings and bifocal or progressive options affect the final price tag.
 Variables like the cost of production, research and development, manufacturing and dispensing can change the price, too.

-If you're among the few who crave the most stylish brands and every lens option in the book, money may not be an issue.
-But if you're among the many who need cheap eyeglasses, you'll want to keep an eye out for a few important factors.
+If you're among those who crave the most stylish brands and every lens option in the book, money may not be an issue.
+But if you're looking for cheap eyeglasses, you'll want to keep an eye out for a few important factors.

 Which factors affect the cost of eyeglasses?